Use the fields above to estimate potential tax savings over the 2024/2025 tax year.

 A cash ISA is a savings account where you don’t pay tax on the interest you earn.
 Everything you can do with a normal savings account you can do with a cash ISA.
 The tax-free bit is the only real difference.

-Any person over 16 in the UK can put £20,000 into a cash ISA each tax year.
+Any person aged 18 or over in the UK can put £20,000 into a cash ISA each tax year.
 Once your money is in a cash ISA, it stays tax-free year in year out.

 Fixed savings accounts bring better returns

-Those who can afford to lock away money can get a better rate.
-The obvious down side is that the money is locked away.
+Those who can afford to lock away money for a year or longer can get a better rate.
+The obvious downside is that the money is locked away.
 Customers don’t have access to funds until the end of the committed term.
 Compare fixed-rate savings accounts here.

 Current accounts can offer joining bonuses

 Current accounts are the account you use for day to day personal finances.
-They can sometimes offer even higher returns compared to ISAs and savings accounts.
+They can sometimes offer higher returns than ISAs and savings accounts.

-This is usually through either interest rates, though it’s also important to take joining bonuses into account.
-Some banks will give new customers hundreds of pounds if they meet certain criteria (usually you have to earn over a certain amount).
+Some current accounts pay interest on your balance up to a certain point, but it’s also important to take joining bonuses into account.
+Some banks will give new customers hundreds of pounds for switching over if they meet certain criteria (usually you have to earn over a certain amount).
 You can view the latest switch offers here.

 Don’t rule out the ISA yet

 - Long term tax shelter.
-By topping up your ISA, you can ensure long-term protection, even though interest rates might be poor.
+By topping up your ISA, you can ensure long-term protection if rules around the personal savings allowance ever change.

 - You can inherit ISAs.
 ISAs can be passed on after death, which is not the case with all savings vehicles.